MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/3_Managing_Files_With_MS_Graph.md

 What we are going to do in this module is to retrieve the list of the most recent OneDrive documents, building on the knowledge acquired in the Sample API Calls Module.

-## Get my recent files from OneDrive from Graph API
+## Get my recent files from OneDrive from MS Graph API

-In UWP project go to **Helpers/OneDriverHelper.cs** GetRecentItems method and follow these steps:
+In the UWP project go to **Helpers/OneDriverHelper.cs** GetRecentItems method and follow these steps:

 - Delete the code